NicoTerabyte/neovim_learning/README.md

 ## Very important: understanding how to config the editor for c++ files
 Twe need to give attention mostly to:
-- masoninstaler (is practically what makes us download the language reader)
+- masoninstaller (is practically what makes us download the language reader) We tell it to check every time if the c++ interpreter is installed
-- lsp files so lspconfig.lua it's role is to keep the instruction to activate and configure the lsp installed with mason
+- lsp files so lspconfig.lua in this case, is the brain of the editor the one that actually checks and understands the language that is being used in the editor, it's pratically the one we need to setup in order to **install the plugins**
-- the plugin file that we created in order to get the lsp to read and understand c++ language
+- the plugin file that we created in order to get the lsp to read and understand c++ language.
 - tsinstaller for the syntax highlighting
+- the plugin.lua file is only to say which files we do setup when opening neovim in our case (then look at mine plugins.lua file) we said to go and install from precise repositories the plugins that we need and then for our lsp configuration we said which file he needs to check in order to install clangd properly and use it for C++ the plugins file in this case is setted up for the masoninstaller and lspconfig

+##